National Arena League: 2023 season

-On July 14, the league announced its first addition for the 2023 season in Fayetteville, North Carolina.
-At halftime of the 2022 NAL Championship, the league announced that the West Texas Warbirds from Odessa, Texas would be joining the league for 2023.
-On August 24, 2022, the league announced the return of rebound nets, which was popularized by the Arena Football League.
-On December 22, it was announced that the league had discontinued the membership of the Columbus Lions.
+On July 14, 2022, the league announced its first addition for the 2023 season in Fayetteville, North Carolina, later named the Fayetteville Mustangs.
+At halftime of the 2022 NAL championship, the league announced the West Texas Warbirds from Odessa, Texas, would be joining the league for 2023.
+On August 24, 2022, the league announced the return of rebound nets, which had been popularized by the Arena Football League.
+On December 22, the membership of the Columbus Lions was discontinued and the team left the league.